auth0/docs/articles/dashboard/guides/tenants/view-application-signing-keys.md

 ![View Advanced Tenant Settings](/media/articles/dashboard/tenants/tenant-settings.png)

-2. Scroll to the **Settings** section, locate **Rotate Application Signing Key**, and click **Rotate Key**.
+2. Scroll to the **Settings** section, and locate **List of Valid Keys** and **List of Revoked Keys**.

 ![View Signing Key Tenant Settings](/media/articles/dashboard/tenants/tenant-settings-signing-keys.png)

-The **Valid Keys** section lists the current signing key being used by your tenant, plus the next signing key that will be assigned should you choose to rotate your signing keys.
+The **List of Valid Keys** section lists the current signing key being used by your tenant, plus the next signing key that will be assigned should you choose to rotate your signing keys.
+If you have previously rotated signing keys, this section also lists the previously used keys.

-The **Revoked Keys** section lists the last three revoked keys for your tenant.
+The **List of Revoked Keys** section lists the last three revoked keys for your tenant.
     </div>
     <div id="mgmt-api" class="tab-pane">